bcnmy/docs/docs/GasEstimations/methods.md

 **returns**

-- verificationGasLimitResponse(`Promise<EstimateVerificationGasLimit>`): It returns an object containing the verificationGasLimit, validUntil and validAfter values
+- verificationGasLimitResponse(`Promise<EstimateVerificationGasLimit>`): It returns an object containing the verificationGasLimit, validUntil, and validAfter values

   ```ts
   type EstimateVerificationGasLimit = {